basdirks/dragonfly/README.md

 }
 ```

-#### Many-to-many, n-n
+#### Many-to-many

-An example of a n-n relationship users and groups.
+An example of a many-to-many relationship is between users and groups.
 A user belongs to many groups and a group has many users.

 ```
 A { [B] }